Experience in your sector

 Bridgehouse Company Secretaries can help trade associations navigate these unique challenges and ensure good governance arrangements are in place.

-If you’d like to discuss the governance support we can provide for trade associations, please get in touch.
+If you’d like to discuss our company secretary for trade association support, please get in touch.